 If your child needs one-on-one attention, we can introduce them to one of our special needs buddies attentive to your child’s needs.
 With a special needs buddy, your child will be in a small classroom environment for most of the class time, with some time spent in a larger classroom setting for worship.

-Please contact Julia Boyes, our elementary coordinator and curriculum specialist, for more information.
+Please contact Alyssa Davis, our elementary coordinator and curriculum specialist, for more information.

 If your child has a difficult time initially separating from you, understand that this natural developmental phase is brief.